JuliaSolarPV/SolarDiodeModels.jl/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for making a pull request to DiodeModels.jl.
+Thanks for making a pull request to SolarDiodeModels.jl.
 We have added this PR template to help you help us.
 Make sure to read the contributing guidelines.
 See the comments below, fill the required fields, and check the items.